Skip to main contentArrow Right

 Authentication using WebAuthn

-Here’s what happens when the same user tries to log in to “bakedpotato[.]com” a few days after registration.
+Here’s what happens when the same user tries to log in to “bakedpotato[.]com” after a successful registration.
 This process is also known as the authentication ceremony.

 Fig: Steps involved in authentication using WebAuthn